How To Create Videos That Get You Customers – Mixergy Interview with Miguel Hernandez of Grumo Media

-I have been a total fan of Andrew’s interviews for over a year now and have probably watched over 50 of them.
+I have been a total fan of Andrew's interviews for over 4 years now and have probably watched over 50 of them.

 Many of the things I know today about running a business, marketing, and executing your vision successfully have come from listening to his one hour long interviews.